 Far north Queensland is a banquet for the senses.
 There’s a feel, a buzz in tropical environments.
 Hear the frogs going crazy after rain, the day-time bird song and the shriek of the curlews at night.
 Slow down, and let your eyes feast on the scenery.
-The tropical flowers, the red dirt of Cape York Peninsula, the half-light world of the rainforest and the dazzling expanse of the savannah country.
+The tropical flowers, the red dirt of Cape York Peninsula, the half-light world of the rainforest and the dazzling expanse of the savannah.

 If you’ve ever seen pictures of this part of the world, chances are they were taken by Kerry Trapnell.
-Kerry lives in Cairns and travels all over FNQ as a photographer, scientist and conservationist.
+Kerry lives in Cairns and travels all over FNQ as a documentary photographer, scientist and conservationist.

 He’s been photographing Cape York Peninsula for 30 years now – he knows it well and loves it deeply.